lsst-dm/dmtn-294/index.rst

 A single-row binary table is another option, but we will likely instead adopt the approach recently proposed for other Rubin image data products on RFC-1030: embedding a JSON document as a byte array in a FITS extension HDU.

 A binary table with per-cell rows is a natural fit for the fixed-schema per-cell information, especially if the image data layout already involves a binary table with per-cell rows.
-But if we're embedding a JSON document in the FITS file anyway, it might make more sense to store this information in JSON as well; this will let us share code, documentation, and serialization for more complex objects with other Rubin image data products, and that includes sharing the machinery for managing schema changes schema documentation.
+But if we're embedding a JSON document in the FITS file anyway, it might make more sense to store this information in JSON as well; this will let us share code, documentation, and serialization for more complex objects with other Rubin image data products, and that includes sharing the machinery for managing schema changes and schema documentation.

 The tables of observations that contribute to each cell is also a natural binary table, but not one with per-cell rows (it's more natural as a cell-visit-detector join table), but once again embedded JSON is an equally viable option.